 If you ask what is special in your Xi'an tours, local people might tell you three things: tombs, museums, and temples.
 It is said that the temples in the city are a reflection of the religious situation in China.
 There are many kinds of temples in Xi'an, indicating different religions: Buddhism, Daoism, Islam, Christianity, and Roman Catholicism.

 In the Han Dynasty, Buddhism was first introduced to China.
 In the Tang Dynasty, many classical scriptures and statues were brought from India by a famous monk, Xuanzang (602-664) and he contributed a lot to the translation project.
 He made a proposal to the court for a pagoda to be built inside the Ci'en Temple for the storage of the scriptures.
-Today, his statue is right in front of the temple and facing to Big Wild Goose Pagoda.
+Today, his statue is right in front of the temple and facing the Big Wild Goose Pagoda.

 Xi'an Great Mosque is among the largest mosques in China.
-The mosque is located in Muslim Street, a five-minute walk from the drum tower.
+The mosque is located on Muslim Street, a five-minute walk from the drum tower.
 The mosque is built in a Chinese architectural style with most of the grounds taken up by gardens.
 It is still an active place of worship and a major spot for religious activities of over 60.000 Moslems in Xi'an.
 The courtyard of the mosque can be visited, but only Muslims may enter the prayer hall.